Zsolt821201/iDentity-ml-fyp-py/docs/report.md

   JoshuaFluke      Letmein1\$      user         Built-in admin account
   -----------------------------------------------------------------------

-## Building an OpenCv application to identify user\'s faces
+## Building an OpenCv application to identify user\'s faces.

 ### How to use Open CV

-The openCV-python package wraps the OpenCV library in Python.
-To utilise openCV in the application, this package must be installed. c.f.
+The OpenCv-python package wraps the OpenCV library in Python.
+To utilise OpenCv in the application, this package must be installed. c.f.
 6.4 Installing and running the project.

 In Python files, use the following code to import the package.

-1\. import cv2
+import cv2

 ### How to find a face in an image using OpenCv:

-Given a grey-scale image Mat object as input, the function\`detect_user_face.\` returns a tuple containing a boolean flag and a numpy array.
+Given a grey-scale image Mat object as input, the function\`detect_user_face\` returns a tuple containing a Boolean flag and a numpy array.
 The flag is True if a face is detected in the image and False if no face is detected.
 The numpy array contains the coordinates of the face in the image.